Acereros de Monclova: History

 Northern Steel Group purchased the team in 1992 and rebranded it as the Acereros del Norte.
 They took third place in 1993, but fell in five games to Monterrey in the first round.
 The Acereros returned to the playoffs in 1996, but lost to Monterrey, 4–2, in the first round.
 Monclova set the attendance record for all of the Mexican League in 1997.
 In the playoffs, they lost to the Olmecas de Tabasco in four games.

 In 1998, the Steelers made it to the championship finals for the first time in 24 years.
 They were managed by Aurelio Rodriguez, and included players such as Jesus "Chito" Ríos, Juan Manuel Palafox, Boi Rodriguez, Luis Raven.
 In that postseason, Monclova beat the Langosteros de Cancún and then went on to defeat the Tigres Capitalinos in seven games.
 In the final round, they were swept by the Guerreros de Oaxaca in four games.
 They returned to the postseason in 1999, beating Cancun in the first round, but losing to the Tigres, 4–2, in the second round.
 They won the first round in 2001 against the Broncos de Reynosa in six games, but lost second round to the Diablos Rojos del México, 4–2.

 The Acereros did not return to the playoffs until 2007 where they were defeated by Monterrey in seven games.
 They finished the 2008 season in first place.
 They went on to win the first round against the Dorados de Chihuahua in seven games, but lost the next round to Monterrey in four games.

 In February 2017, the grandson of founder Harold Pape, Gerardo Benavides Pape, purchased the team bringing it back to family ownership.

 Stadium

 The Acereros home stadium is Monclova Stadium, located in Monclova, Coahuila, Mexico.
 It has natural grass surface and capacity for 11,000 people.
-It was inaugurated on March 16, 1975, and remodeled and enlarged in 1996.
+It was inaugurated on 16 March 1975, and remodeled and enlarged in 1996.

+Roster

+Retired numbers

+The Acereros de Monclova have retired the following numbers: